-- Quiz Questions - the actual number of questions that appear on the quiz.
-This number must be less than, or equal to, the number of questions in the Question Pool.
+Quiz Questions - the actual number of questions that appear on the quiz.

-- Quiz Time - the time deemed to represent a desired level of retrieval efficiency.
+Quiz Time - the time deemed to represent a desired level of retrieval efficiency.
 If the time is set too long, the student may be able to "look up" some answers and still submit a Perfect quiz - this defeats the purpose of Path 1.
-If a student submits a Perfect quiz in less than (or equal to) the time set by the instructor, they receive the Quiz Points and they are finished with that segment of the assignment.

-- Number of "Sets" - the number of times a student must earn Quiz Points between the Start and Due Date - the Number of Sets times the Quiz Points equals the Total Points for a single TRQ assignment.
+Number of "Sets" - the number of times a student must earn Quiz Points between the Start and Due Date - the Number of Sets times the Quiz Points equals the Total Points for the TRQ assignment.

 • Organic Chemistry

 The American Chemical Society (ACS) Organic Exam has been given as the Spring Final for Organic Chemistry II at Lee University since 1991.
 Starting in 2005, TRQs were used in both semesters of Organic Chemistry.
 In the first fifteen years (1991 - 2005), the class average on the ACS Organic Exam was 41 percentile; in the next ten years (when TRQs were used), the class average was 59.4 percentile.
 In addition, only thirteen students in the first fifteen years scored above the 90th percentile on this exam.
 Since Spring 2006, forty-six students have scored above the 90th percentile.